“The whites won't like it.”

 At a protest meeting the next night, which drew some 1,000 people, Senator Johnson’s swift response, which arrived via telegram, was read: “I deeply regret to learn that the prejudice of some individuals extends even beyond this life,” Johnson wrote.
 “This injustice…is deplorable.”

-The freshman senator went on to say that he had arranged for Longoria to be buried at Arlington National Cemetery—making him the first of the estimated 450,000 Mexican Americans who fought in World War II to receive this honor.
+The freshman senator went on to say that he had arranged for Longoria to be buried at Arlington National Cemetery—making him the first of the at least 400,000 Mexican Americans who fought in World War II to receive this honor.
 At the interment, on February 16, 1949, Johnson, his wife “Lady Bird” and a representative of President Harry Truman stood beside Longoria’s family as military musicians played “Onward Christian Soldiers.”